-Each New York cannabis license, may be renewed upon application and payment of fee.
+Each New York cannabis license may be renewed upon application and payment of a fee.

-In the case of applications for renewals, the board may dispense with the requirements of such statements as it deems unnecessary in view of those contained in the application made for the original license, but in any event the submission of photographs of the licensed premises shall be dispensed with, provided the applicant for such renewal shall file a statement with the board to the effect that there has been no alteration of such premises since the original license was issued.
+In the case of applications for renewals, the board may dispense with the requirements of such statements as it deems unnecessary given those contained in the application made for the original license, but in any event, the submission of photographs of the licensed premises shall be dispensed with, provided the applicant for such renewal shall file a statement with the board to the effect that there has been no alteration of such premises since the original license was issued.

-Each applicant must submit to the board documentation of the racial, ethnic, and gender diversity of the applicant’s employees and owners prior to a license being renewed.
+Each applicant must submit to the Cannabis Control Board documentation of the racial, ethnic, and gender diversity of the applicant’s employees and owners before a license is renewed.

-The board has to provide an application for renewal of a license issued under this article not less than ninety days prior to the expiration of the current license.
+The board has to provide an application for renewal of a license issued under this article not less than ninety days before the expiration of the current license.

 The board may only issue a renewal license upon receipt of the prescribed renewal application and renewal fee from a licensee if, in addition to the criteria in this section, the licensee’s license is not under suspension and has not been revoked.